CI/CD Pipeline Integration

 Other runners

-GitLab CI, Jenkins, Buildkite, and others follow the same outline: putfastskill on PATH, check out sources, run package then publish.
+GitLab CI, Jenkins, Buildkite, and others follow the same outline: putfastskill on PATH, check out sources, run package, then run publish only in jobs that use a registry-publish build.
 Copy the CLI arguments from fastskill package --help and fastskill publish --help rather than relying on historical workflow snippets.

 Configuration Best Practices